-What Makes Voice so Prominent in Business?
+What Makes Voice So Prominent in Business?

 Voice technology existed -even prior to voice assistants- as voice recognition systems but these systems failed miserably.
-This is due to mechanisms failing to integrate with the business systems or offer enterprise-level solutions.
+This is due to mechanisms failing to integrate with business systems or did not offer enterprise-level solutions.
 Compared to previous voice systems, AI is the key differentiator.
 Added intelligence made voice applications more contextual to the business use case.
 Close to 60 percent of US adults are using voice assistants and the global market of voice technologies is estimated to grow to $184.9 billion in 2021.
 In the U.S. more than one-fourth of organizations are using intelligent agents and the rest are planning to invest in this technology in the future.

 In the age of conversational commerce, voice technology is steering the overall digital experience strategy, both internally and externally.